By Hadil Arman

 We clicked.
 In all the right ways, we clicked.

 You have to trust your gut instinct and follow the signs Allah gives you through His guide.
 Take the leap.
 Sometimes the right parcels come in the most unexpected packaging.
 If we were to turn away the entire parcel because of what everyone perceives the packaging should be like, including you, then we are depriving ourselves from what might be just for us.
 A parcel sent from Allah perfect for us at that time.

 Mr S shortly after became my best friend, supporter and husband.
 Two people from two completely different walks of life, yet through Allah’s guide, we became one.
 He became my love through istikhara.

 About the author:

 Hadil Arman is a lover of reading, learning and deep conversations and thoughts.
 A UK based mother of two and wife to a revert, she is also a graduate of Sociology and Psychology.
-She hopes to be part of the growing change in mental wellbeing in our community.
+She hopes to be a part of the growing change in mental well-being within our community.